subvisual/subvisual.com/src/posts/2020-02-23-apprenticeship-and-summer-camp-programs/index.md

 We're flexible on the starting and ending dates.

 Applications for an Apprenticeship are open throughout the year.
-For our Summer Camp, you should apply until the end of May.
+For our Summer Camp, you should apply until the end of June.

 ## Benefits